 - Route 138 through Hope Valley and North Kingstown

 As you see, you should not discount visiting Rhode Island in the Autumn.
 There are great scenic drives throughout the Ocean State as well as parks to enjoy a picnic and stroll.

-While you’re planning your New England Fall getaway, you may want to check out these three favorite New England travel books below.
+Planning your New England Fall getaway?
+Check out our favorite New England travel books!

 More exciting destinations